-The accompanying Schedule of Expenditures of Federal Awards and State Financial Assistance (the "Schedule") summarizes the expenditures of The Arc Davidson County & Greater Nashville & Affiliates under programs of the state of Tennessee for the year ended June 30, 2019.
+The accompanying Schedule of Expenditures of Federal Awards and State Financial Assistance (the "Schedule") summarizes the expenditures of The Arc Davidson County & Greater Nashville & Affiliates under programs of federal grants and the state of Tennessee for the year ended June 30, 2020.
 The information in this Schedule is presented in accordance with the requirements of the State of Tennessee Audit Manual for Auditing, Accounting, and Reporting for Local Governmental Units and Other Organizations.